aspnetboilerplate/aspnetboilerplate/doc/WebSite/OData-Integration.md

 **simple** and **standard** way" in [odata.org](http://www.odata.org/).
 You can use OData with ASP.NET Boilerplate.
 [Abp.Web.Api.OData](https://www.nuget.org/packages/Abp.Web.Api.OData)
-nuget package simplifies it's usage.
+NuGet package simplifies its usage.

 ### Setup

-#### Install Nuget Package
+#### Install NuGet Package

-We should first install Abp.Web.Api.OData nuget package to our WebApi
+We should first install Abp.Web.Api.OData NuGet package to our WebApi
 project:

     Install-Package Abp.Web.Api.OData

 #### Set Module Dependency

-We should set dependency to AbpWebApiODataModule from our module.
+We should set a dependency on AbpWebApiODataModule for our module.
 Example:

     [DependsOn(typeof(AbpWebApiODataModule))]